skliff13/CompetitionsParticipation/ImageCLEF2019/README.md

 ### Running

 Prior to running the scripts, the datasets provided by the organizers must be downloaded.
-Additionally, one should download the addotional version of lungs masks obtained via segmentation-through-registration scheme ([link](https://drive.google.com/file/d/1DKPcSQLZ-Ff7Xp2fSnc46O9cqLM24aV3/view?usp=sharing)).
+Along with the lung masks provided by the organizers [1] in this study an additional lung segmentation was used.
-For short description of the additional segmentation method see [1]
+For short description of the additional segmentation method see [2] The additional lungs masks were obtained via segmentation-through-registration scheme and are available for [download](https://drive.google.com/file/d/1DKPcSQLZ-Ff7Xp2fSnc46O9cqLM24aV3/view?usp=sharing).

 ### References

+[1] Dicente Cid, Y., Jimenez-del-Toro, O., Depeursinge, A., M¨uller, H.: Efficient and fully automatic segmentation of the lungs in CT volumes.
+In Orcun Goksel, Jimenez-del-Toro, O., Foncubierta-Rodriguez, A., M¨uller, H., eds.: Proceedings of the VISCERAL Challenge at ISBI.
+Number 1390 in CEUR Workshop Proceedings (Apr 2015) 31–35

-[1] Liauchuk, V., Kovalev, V.: ImageCLEF 2017: Supervoxels and co-occurrence for tuberculosis CT image classification.
+[2] Liauchuk, V., Kovalev, V.: ImageCLEF 2017: Supervoxels and co-occurrence for tuberculosis CT image classification.
 In: CLEF2017 Working Notes.
-CEUR Workshop Proceedings, Dublin, Ireland, CEUR-WS.org <http://ceur-ws.org> (September 11-14 2017) (http://ceur-ws.org/Vol-1866/paper_146.pdf).
+CEUR Workshop Proceedings, Dublin, Ireland, CEUR-WS.org <http://ceur-ws.org> (September 11-14 2017) (URL: http://ceur-ws.org/Vol-1866/paper_146.pdf).